Double Glazing Cost

 Upvc Windows

-uPVC Windows are by far the most common type of double glazing and typically will cost around £250 to £400 per window.
+uPVC Windows are by far the most common type of double glazing windows and typically will cost around £250 to £400 per window.
 White uPVC is more common and therefore cheaper than brown or woodgrain textured uPVC.

 Aluminium Windows